upsidedownlabs/upsidedownlabs.github.io/guides/usage-guides/arduino-library-from-github/index.rst

    Close and reopen Arduino IDE, then check the list again.
 If it is still missing, repeat the Add .ZIP Library step.

 **"No valid library found in the ZIP" error**
-   This usually means the ZIP was extracted and re-compressed before installation.
+   This usually means the ZIP was extracted and re-compressed before installation, which can break the folder structure that Arduino IDE expects.
 Download the ZIP fresh from GitHub without unzipping it first, then try to include it again.
-This issue may or may not happen on your system.
-This is because some operating systems automatically extract ZIP files when you download them, and if you then re-zip the extracted folder, it may not have the correct structure that Arduino IDE expects.
+Note: some operating systems automatically extract ZIP files on download, so if you re-zip the folder yourself it may not match the expected structure.

 **The ZIP failed to download**
    Try refreshing the GitHub page and clicking Download ZIP again.
 If the repository is private, make sure you are logged into GitHub and have access.